Robert Sobukwe: House arrest: 1969–1978

 As authorities recognized Sobukwe's deteriorating physical and mental health, he was released from Robben Island in 1969.
 Sobukwe was allowed to live in Kimberley with his family but remained under house arrest.
 Kimberley was suggested as an area where he could not easily foster subversive activities and also a place where he could live and work while being easily monitored by the state.
 He was also restricted through a banning order, which disallowed political activities.

 Various restrictions barred Sobukwe from travelling overseas, thus curtailing his attempts to further his education.
-For this same reason, he had to turn down several positions as a teacher at various locations in the United States.
+In 1964, Sobukwe was offered a job by the National Association for the Advancement of Coloured People and the Montgomery Fellowship for foreign Aid in the US.
+He applied to leave the country with his family to accept the job however, was denied permission by the minister of Justice, John Vorster.
+In 1970, Sobukwe applied and was hired for a teaching post at the University of Wisconsin, however the apartheid government denied his request for a passport even though the US government had assured him that he would have been able to obtain his visa.
+When he applied for his whole family to leave South Africa, they were denied again as a whole by the government to leave South Africa.
+The only excpetion to this was if it was a family gathering.
+Only then was he allowed to leave house arrest and leave Kimberly.
+In 1973, Sobukwe was given permission by the governement to leave Kimberly in order to attend to his son Dalindyebo, who was hospitalized in Johannesburg.
+In June 1974, Sobukwe spent three days Johannesburg to attend to his wife who had just underwent surgery.
+In 1975 when his mother passed away He was given permission to leave Kimberly to attend to the funeral.
 Sobukwe completed his law degree with the help of a local lawyer, in Galeshewe, and he then started his own practice in 1975 in Kimberley.

 Illness and death

 In early 1977, Sobukwe fell ill and applied for permission to receive medical treatment; his request was denied indefinitely until the intervention of his friend Benjamin Pogrund.
-Subsequently, in September 1977, Sobukwe travelled to Johannesburg where he was diagnosed with lung cancer and then transferred to a hospital in Cape Town.
-Although the South African government granted Sobukwe access to treatment, they imposed strict conditions on his travel; Sobukwe was required to report to a police station every time he left Kimberley or arrived at the hospital.
+Subsequently, in September 1977, Sobukwe travelled to Johannesburg where he was diagnosed with lung cancer and then transferred to Groote Schuur; a hospital in Cape Town.
+Although the South African government granted Sobukwe access to treatment, they imposed strict conditions on his travel; They also did not allow any visitors except for family.
+Sobukwe was required to report to a police station every time he left Kimberley or arrived at the hospital.
 He died from complications of lung cancer on 27 February 1978 and was buried in Graaff-Reinet on 11 March 1978.